ubcemergingmedialab/Jupyter3D-Unity/README.md

 - Improves a number of visual elements and overall user experience.

+### Version 1.2 Update (Release: Feb 4, 2020)

+This version includes a major new welcome scene to support usability.
+This update includes:
+- A new welcome scene when the project is started.
+- Gives the user the choice to go through a simple tutorial on VR and the controls for the project.

 ### Tools & Technologies Used
 - Unity 2017.4.26f
 - Oculus